 Why study climate change in Patagonia?

-- Discover Southern Patagonia’s and Antarctica’s environmental characteristics.
+- Discover Southern Patagonia’s environmental characteristics.

 - Examine the region’s unique biodiversity, ecology, and conservation issues.